KhronosGroup/ANARI-SDK/README.md

 helper library.
 The targets which are exported are as follows:

 - `anari::anari` : main library target to link with `libanari`
-- `anari::anari_utilities` : library target which adds implementation helpers
+- `anari::anari_utilities` : (DEPRECATED) library target which adds implementation helpers
 - `anari::anari_library_debug` : library target for the debug device
+- `anari::helium` : (static) library target containing base device implementation abstractions

 These targets can be found with CMake via `find_package(anari)`.
 The examples are written such that they can be built stand alone from the SDK source tree.